Proposal to Leaders of Alabama, particularly education, government, tourism and commerce calling for us to take action before the World Games 2021

 - Plan for School and Life: helping Students Learn Freedom, Character

 The U.S. Senate Resolution affirms the national history and leadership of Alabama for establishing America’s Veterans Day in 1947.
 Thanks to Senators Sessions and Shelby and their staffs for leading our initiative in Congress.
 This resolution (PDF) updated the resolution passed in 2003 citing another state for starting Veterans Day (seven years after Birmingham launched) without mention of Alabama or founder Mr. Raymond Weeks, who was honored by President Reagan in 1982 as the “driving force” for America’s Veterans Day.
 This resolution was a major milestone in the campaign launched 2012 by Life Leaders and our Patriotism in Action Program intended to restore, protect, and advance the legacy of Alabama, the City of Birmingham, and Mr. Raymond Weeks, who gave 40 years of his life dedicated to honoring veterans and Alabama.
 The legacy is restored.
-It will sustain if we add this national history (often missing each November) to lesson plans and expectations.
+It will sustain when we add this national history (often missing each November) to lesson plans and expectations.

 Governor of Alabama signed this proclamation in 2012 affirming Veterans Day started in Alabama and calling on Veterans Affairs, Education, Tourism to act…

 The proclamation proposed by Life Leaders and our Patriotism in Action Program, endorsed by National Veterans Day, “put a stake in the ground” affirming Alabama’s role establishing America’s Veterans Day and its importance to those who serve Veterans Affairs, Education, and Tourism because their jobs help ensure success and sustainability.
 If you know people serving those areas, please encourage them to get started or expand educating and branding Alabama for success and significance.